gauravpsalvi/iegen/W1_Complaint.md

 40L675B40.
 On purchasing this TV, I was assured that this was the latest model and the best there was to buy.
 However, when I got home I discovered that not only did the remote controls wasn't working but also the quality of the picture was not as good as promised, in fact it was quite blurry.
-I called your customer service department immediately on Tueday and they assured me that my TVwould be replaced or fixed within two days.
+I called your customer service department immediately on Tueday and they assured me that my TV would be replaced or fixed within two days.
 I am disappointed to say that this has not happened and I have received no communication since then.

 I am exceedingly displeased with both the quality of the product I purchased from your company as well as the